simone-viozzi/my-server/README.md

     http://localhost:8005/notify/apprise
 ```

+To connect it with other containers i created an external network, then added both apprise and the other container to that network.

 ### Use outside docker network vs use inside the docker network

 Apprise use the port 8000, but in my case it war already used by portainer.
 To overcome this i set the port mapping of apprise to `- 8005:8000`.
 This means that a notification from the system must be sent to `http://localhost:8005/notify/apprise`.
 While a notification from within the docker network must be sent to `http://apprise:8000/notify/apprise`.